Hey, welcome to unicorn ears.

 Not specific enough?
 Here are a list of things that I’ve worked on and can help you work on, too.

-Private Coaching (unlimited and basic)
+For Private Coaching

 You can schedule calls between 24 hours and 2 weeks in advance.
 My general policy is that unused calls do not roll over to the next week... but I’m a nice guy and am more than happy to make compromises most of the time.